strategio-tech/fp-sim4-team-404/README.md

 4) The ECS task definition is deployed to an existing ECS cluster and service
 ```
 This causes ECS to run the created task, which in turn deploys an EC2 instance that hosts the app.

-As an example, this app can be accessed at http://ec2-3-81-115-80.compute-1.amazonaws.com/.

 ## References
 App Story: https://docs.google.com/document/d/12ve871wYzzY7bPiGktWz_FFFPXAOvJ2jQBCUS0qPt6A/edit?usp=sharing